1. Home

 When changing your filters, check your owner's manual to see if there are any special instructions for your particular model of furnace or air conditioner.

-According to the National Fire Protection Association (NFPA), more than two-thirds of home fire deaths happen in homes without working smoke alarms.
-So, ensuring that your detectors are in good working order and have fresh batteries can literally help save lives.
+According to the National Fire Protection Association, about 59% of home fire deaths happen in homes with no smoke detector or one that didn’t work.
+So, ensuring your detectors are in good working order and have fresh batteries can help save lives.

 The NFPA recommends replacing the batteries in your smoke detectors at least once a year, and replacing the entire sensor every ten years.
 Carbon monoxide detectors should be replaced every five years.

-Learning how to change a smoke alarm battery is easy and only takes a few minutes.
-Most detectors have a small access panel that you can remove with a screwdriver to get to the battery compartment.
-Once you have replaced the batteries, always test the detector to ensure it is working properly.
+Learning how to change a smoke alarm battery is easy.
+Most detectors have a small panel you can remove with a screwdriver to get to the battery compartment.
+Once you have replaced the batteries, test the alarm to ensure it is working properly.

 Cold weather can take a toll on your windows and doors, so it is important to inspect them each year to look for any damage that needs to be repaired, and make sure they are in good shape.
 One of the most common problems is broken or missing seals.
 Over time, the seals around your doors and windows can become dried out, cracked, or loose, letting in drafts and making your home less energy-efficient.